 MA in Applied Economics Program – This degree is not part of the PhD program.
 If your goal is a PhD in Economics, be sure to apply for that program.
 Courses in the MA in Applied Economics program are not transferrable to the PhD program (and vice versa).

 There are no assistantships offered for this program.
 However, we will have a limited number of scholarships available starting in Fall 2013.
 These scholarships will cover partial tuition charges and recipients will be selected on the basis of previous academic achievement and their potential for excellence in the field.
-When you apply for admission to the MA Applied Economics program, you are automatically considered for one of our scholarships.
+If you apply for admission to the MA Applied Economics program before April 1st , you are automatically considered for one of our scholarships.
 There is no need to submit additional materials.

 Verification of Receipt of Materials